dcw8161/-MAGIC-Gamma-Telescope/README.md

 # MAGIC-Gamma-Telescope

-- This Classification model is done using Machine Leaning and Auto ML.
+- This Classification model is done using Machine Leaning and Auto ML
-- SVM (F1 = 0.86)  and Nural Networks (F1= 0.88) gave the best models.
+- SVM (F1 = 0.86)  and Nural Networks (F1= 0.88) gave the best models
 - Auto ML, Pycaret gave LGBMClassifier as the best model with F1 of 0.91

 ## Data Source